Soap opera: Traditional grammar of daytime serials

-Modern U.S. daytime soap operas largely stay true to the original soap opera format.
-The duration and format of storylines and the visual grammar employed by U.S. daytime serials set them apart from soap operas in other countries and from evening soap operas.
-Stylistically, UK and Australian soap operas, which are usually produced for early evening timeslots, fall somewhere in between U.S. daytime and evening soap operas.
-Similar to U.S. daytime soap operas, UK and Australian serials are shot on videotape, and the cast and storylines are rotated across the week's episodes so that each cast member will appear in some but not all episodes.
-UK and Australian soap operas move through storylines at a faster rate than daytime serials, making them closer to U.S. evening soap operas in this regard.
+Modern American daytime soap operas largely stay true to the original soap opera format.
+The duration and format of storylines and the visual grammar employed by American daytime serials set them apart from soap operas in other countries and from evening soap operas.
+Stylistically, British and Australian soap operas, which are usually produced for early evening timeslots, fall somewhere in between American daytime and evening soap operas.
+Similar to American daytime soap operas, British and Australian serials are shot on videotape, and the cast and storylines are rotated across the week's episodes so that each cast member will appear in some but not all episodes.
+British and Australian soap operas move through storylines at a faster rate than daytime serials, making them closer to American evening soap operas in this regard.

 American daytime soap operas feature stylistic elements that set them apart from other shows: